Cyathophorum bulbosum: Description

 Cyathophorum bulbosum is often mistaken for a small fern due to its appearance.
 The stem can grow up to 20 cm, although is generally found around the 5–15 cm range, with the longer specimens found in Tasmania and Victoria.
 Stems are generally single shoots with distichous (evenly paired) and complanate (flattened) leaf arrangement, although it is not uncommon to find the occasional forked stem.

 They grow in an almost horizontal angle, forming beautiful overlapping clumps.
 They also have a smaller, rounder row of leaves on the underside, however this can also trick some people into thinking it is a leafy liverwort.
-Upon closer inspection of the leaves with a hand lens, there will be a short costa (mid vein), which immediately rules out liverworts.
+Upon closer inspection of the leaves with a hand lens, there will be a short costa (mid vein nerve), which immediately rules out liverworts.
+However, some leafy liverworts have a one cell thick, mid leaf line, a vitta.

 Sporophytes are born on the underside of the plant, running evenly down the stem.
 The capsules are subglobose to ellipsoidal in shape with a fleshy, pale to dark brown calyptra.
 They are borne on a very short setae (stalk).
 The operculum is long-rostrate, which means it has an apical beak narrowing to a slender tip.

 Cyathophorum bulbosum is dioicous, meaning that male and females are separate ‘plants’.The life cycle is dominated by the gametophyte stage.

-There are no other species within Australia that look similar.
+There are no other moss species within Australia that look similar.
+Though it may be confused with Schistochila lehmanniana.